kyle8998/Vynchronize/README.md

 ![Vynchronize Screenshot](https://raw.githubusercontent.com/kyle8998/Vynchronize/master/img/screenshot2.PNG)

-Vynchronize is a online video synchronization platform where you can watch videos online with friends in real time!
+Vynchronize is an online video synchronization platform where you can watch videos online with friends in real time!

 Vynchronize currently supports YouTube, Daily Motion, and Vimeo!